-‘Little Dog and the Christmas Wish’ illustrated by Robin Cowcher is out this October.
+‘Little Dog and the Christmas Wish’ illustrated by Robin Cowcher is out now.

 ‘Corinne Fenton has established a reputation for writing beautiful picture-book histories of animals whose lives have become legendary.’— Junior Bookseller and Publisher I enjoy writing fiction, non-fiction and poetry for children but my passion is picture books often with an element of social history.
 My school visits can cover: